 Blue Mountain is among the City’s original parks and continues to be a vibrant community space.

-- Picnic shelters are available for rent from April to September on a first come, first serve basis.
-Visit the Picnic & Outdoor Spaces page for information on available amenities, costs and booking.
+Picnic shelters are available for rent from April to September on a first come, first serve basis.
+Visit the Picnic and Outdoor Spaces page for information on available amenities, costs and booking.

 Public Library New Horizons for Seniors Committee, 2010